Metric Based Few-Shot Graph Classification

 Ph.D. candidate in Computer Science

-My research interests revolve around artificial intelligence, in particular causality, meta-learning and geometric deep learning, especially when graphs are involved.
+My research interests revolve around artificial intelligence, in particular model merging and representational alignment.